PeterzGitAcc/MERN-stack-login-example/README.md

 ## After downloading project
 `npm i` to install all dependencies
 `npm start` to start the react webapp
-`node server,js` to start the ExpressJS servere
+`node server.js` to start the ExpressJS server

 ## Code adapted from:
 - Frontend: https://www.bezkoder.com/react-jwt-auth/